gopinathsjsu/team-project-renaissance/README.md

 Surabhi:
 - Completed one user sign up
 - Minor tweaks related to registration remaining
-- Trying to find a solution for conditional update failing
+- Trying to find a solution for conditional update issue

+**4/22/20121**
+Surabhi:
+- Added user profile page
+- Worked on enabling one time user registration update functionality.

 # To Run the app

 1. yarn init